ahmadkhan242/JavaScript-project-/README.md

 # JavaScript-project-
-Bunk manager (count your attendance)
+Bunk manager (count your attendance) and score counter